 — Facebook private message, Nov 2012 (Mystery Person #1)

 “Peace be upon you, Jess.
 You are so zheng ah (means “good” or “great” in Cantonese).
-Bought your book Wicked Lovely on Amazon and it’s in my Kindle Library.
+Bought your short story Wicked Lovely and it’s in my Kindle Library.
 But the exams are nearing… hoping to read soon.
 You are so sweet.
 P.S.
 I wish you were my sister.”

 — Private message, Dec 2012 (Mystery Person #2)